 \section{Zeroth-Order Policy Gradient Algorithms for RLHF}

-In this section, we propose two RLHF algorithms without reward inference, motivated by the relationship between human feedback and zeroth-order gradient.
-We first present ZPG, which is a stochastic gradient descent algorithm and then ZBCPG, which is a stochastic block-coordinate descent algorithm.
+In this section, we propose two RLHF algorithms without reward inference, motivated by the relation between preference and zeroth-order gradient.
+We first present ZPG, a stochastic gradient descent algorithm, and then ZBCPG, a stochastic block-coordinate descent algorithm.